HighnessAtharva/Blog/content/posts/personal/Lists/My-2023-Reading-List.md

 cover:
     image:
     alt:
     caption: A curated list of programming books for the year 2023, focused on Django and FastAPI.
+description: "A curated list of programming books for the year 2023, focused on Django and FastAPI."
 tags: ["lists", "programming"]
 ---